 There are better options than a ‘Marmite’ Tan.
 Yes, a sun-kissed glow will always get you that instant radiance a fake tan would never be able to give.
-Plus the benefits of the sun exposures are well known: it boosts levels of serotonin (nature’s own Valium, proven to alleviate anxiety) and it produces vitamin D which is good for bones, teeth and skin.
+Plus the benefits of sun exposure are well known: it boosts levels of serotonin (nature’s own Valium, proven to alleviate anxiety) and it produces vitamin D which is good for bones, teeth and skin.

-There are several ways to enjoy a sunbathing: you do not have to wear a swimsuit or lay on a lounge chair all day long.
+There are several ways to enjoy sunbathing: you do not have to wear a swimsuit or lay on a lounge chair all day long.
 You also don’t need to speed up the whole process spending hours on the beach or next to the swimming pool with the risk of getting dehydrated, too.

 And if you want to get a deeper impressive one, don’t sunbathe every day.
-According to a research published in the scientific journal Molecular Cell, pigmentation process -which protects the skin from damaging rays- works on a 48-hour cycle.
+According to research published in the scientific journal Molecular Cell, the pigmentation process -which protects the skin from damaging rays- works on a 48-hour cycle.
 Daily sunbathing can only disrupt the pigment’s production and leave skin vulnerable to damage from ultraviolet light.

 Enjoying the sun every other day also has the added benefit of halving damaging radiation which can cause skin cancer, while allowing the body to complete its defence cycle and repair damage caused.
 So, if we go out daily to the beach, we might be interfering with the natural scheduling and synchronizing of the skin protection systems.